ChristopheJacquet/PiFmRds/README.md

 =========

-## FM-RDS transmitter using the Raspberry Pi's PWM
+## FM-RDS transmitter using the Raspberry Pi

 This program generates an FM modulation, with RDS (Radio Data System) data generated in real time.

 It is based on the FM transmitter created by [Oliver Mattos and Oskar Weigl](http://www.icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter), and later adapted to using DMA by [Richard Hirst](https://github.com/richardghirst).
 Christophe Jacquet adapted it and added the RDS transmitter.
+The transmitter uses the Raspberry Pi's PWM generator to produce VHF signals.

 ![](doc/vfd_display.jpg)

 ## How to use it?

-To build Pi-FM-RDS, depends on the `sndfile` library.
-On Debian-like distributions, for instance Raspbian, run `sudo apt-get install libsndfile1-dev`.
+Pi-FM-RDS, depends on the `sndfile` library.
+To install this library on Debian-like distributions, for instance Raspbian, run `sudo apt-get install libsndfile1-dev`.

 Then clone the source repository and run `make` in the `src` directory: